-All Saints Anglican Church is a wooden Gothic revival church located on a hill in English Harbour, NL.
+All Saints Anglican Church is a wooden Gothic Revival church located on a hill in English Harbour, NL.
 The designation encompasses the church and cemetery.

 Formal Recognition Type